TitanRFS/CarParkManager/README.md

 Saving and Loading Car Park Data: Users can save the car park data to a text file and load data from a previously saved file.
 Generate Report: Users can generate a report that displays the number of registered cars, the number of parked cars, and the current status of the car park (whether it is full or has available spaces).
 Usage
-To use this application, the following steps can be followed:
+To use this application, follow these steps:

 Launch the application.
 Register cars by clicking the "Add Car" button and providing the license plate number and owner name.